Why this comparison matters now

 Writing and Content Creation

-GPT-5.4 is a close second, and for certain writing tasks it actually pulls ahead.
+GPT-5.5 is a close second, and for certain writing tasks it actually pulls ahead.
 It excels at structured content: product descriptions, technical documentation, marketing emails with clear CTAs.
 Its strength is breadth.
 It can shift between a formal white paper and a breezy Instagram caption faster than Claude, and the output is reliably polished even if it sometimes reads as a little too polished.
 OpenAI's Thinking mode, available on Plus and above, adds a reasoning layer that improves factual accuracy in long-form content, which is a genuine advantage for research-heavy articles.

-Gemini 3.1 Pro is the weakest pure writer of the four, but it has a significant compensating advantage: its 2-million-token context window means you can feed it an entire book manuscript, a full legal brief, or six months of meeting transcripts and get coherent summaries.
+Gemini 3.1 Pro is the weakest pure writer of the four, but it has a significant compensating advantage: its large context window means you can feed it an entire book manuscript, a full legal brief, or six months of meeting transcripts and get coherent summaries.
 For tasks where comprehension of a massive body of text matters more than the elegance of the output, Gemini wins by default because the others simply cannot hold that much context at once.
 Its Workspace integration also makes it the most frictionless option for people who live inside Google Docs, Gmail, and Sheets.

 Coding and Technical Tasks